 1. Set an alluring reward for yourself

 Do you like getting rewards?
 The answer is an obvious yes!
-The mere idea of receiving a reward in your favourite video game or real life, makes you feel excited.
+The mere idea of receiving a reward in your favorite video game or real life, makes you feel excited.

 It may be anything like a half an hour gaming session, eating your favourite dish, or getting a nap for some time.
-But, make sure to comply with the norm strictly.
+But make sure to comply with the norm strictly.

 2. Create a motivating space

 Imagine yourself inside a room full of quotes and pictures of your dream life.
 How would you feel?

-Thus, you can motivate yourself to study by creating a motivating study space.
-For this, you have to decorate your study space with the choicest quotes, inspirational messages, and pictures of your dream life.
+To achieve this, you may have to decorate your study space with the choicest quotes, inspirational messages, and pictures of your dream life.

 3. Remind yourself of the pressure of overnight studying

 Although it can help you pass the examination, it brings along a lot of pressure along.
 The pressure is sometimes so huge that it makes you feel anxious.

 Terrible!
 Isn’t it?
 I am sure you can relate to it.
-But, you won’t have to face the same scenario again if you keep reminding yourself of the pressure it exerts on you.
+But you won’t have to face the same scenario again if you keep reminding yourself of the pressure it exerts on you.

 So, every time you lack the motivation to study, remind yourself of the pressure of overnight studying.

 4. Set small study targets

 This is because big targets delude your mind into believing that they are too hard to achieve.

 On the contrary, if you set small study targets, your mind sees them as easy to achieve.
 This gives a boost to your study motivation.
-So, when you set your targets, make sure to keep them small.

-5. Organize study competition with your friends
+5. Organize a study competition with your friends

 It’s an undeniable fact we all love to be with our friends.
 We enjoy talking to them and playing with them.
 But, how about studying with them?

 Furthermore, you could make your group study sessions more exciting by organizing competitions.
 For example, if you have to learn something, you can organize a learning contest.

 For this, you have to decide upon a time limit within which you have to learn a particular concept or thing.
 Once the time interval gets over, you have to recite it.

-If you dig deep into your heart, you’ll find plenty of dreams residing in there.
+If you dig deep into your heart, you’ll find plenty of dreams residing there.
 These dreams are yours!
 Do you wish to realize them?

 The absolute answer is – yes.
-But, you can make this happen, only if you start studying right now.
+But you can make this happen, only if you start studying right now.
 You have to make yourself realize that every moment you spend procrastinating, you move a step away from your dreams.

 If you make it a habit to realize this thing every morning, you can motivate yourself to study.
-So, the moment you get up from bed, start recollecting your dreams and dive into the realization that studying right now is the key to their fulfilment.
+So, the moment you get up from bed, start recollecting your dreams and dive into the realization that studying right now is the key to their fulfillment.